JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 `first.kexe`

-The extension cannot be set and is determined based on the target platform.
+The extension cannot be set and is determined based on the target platform, but we can of course rename the executable to anything we like, using the usual system commands to rename files.

 ## Running the application